podium-lib/client/README.md

 -   `initializing` - When one or multiple podlets is requested for the very first time.
 -   `unstable` - When an update of a podlet is detected and are in the process of refetching the manifest.
 -   `stable` - When all registered podlets is using its cached manifest and are only fetching content.
--   `unhealthy` - When a update of a podlet did never settle.
+-   `unhealthy` - When an update of a podlet never settled.

 ### change (deprecated)